paulness/gatsby-starter-personal-blog/content/posts/2020-03-14--median-of-two-arrays/index.md

         Returns
         -------
         float
-            Median number which partitions the array such that both sides have equal number of elements.
+            The median number which partitions the array such that both sides have an equal number of elements.
         """

         if len(nums) == 1: